jmcunx/jrandom/README.md

 This works fine under Linux, BSD(s) and AIX

 To compile
-* Set DESTDIR for where you want this to install.
-  Examples: setenv DESTDIR /usr/local
-            export DESTDIR=/usr/local
+* If "DESTDIR" is not set, will install under /usr/local
+* Execute ./build.sh to create a Makefile
-* Edit Makefile if on AIX and comment out the Linux/BSD area and uncomment AIX Area.
+* Works on Linux, BSD and AIX

 Will install:
 * Binary jrandom